-Othon Estrada, Jr. is a Senior Commissioning Agent, Energy Specialist and Associate at iFactor.
+Othon Estrada, Jr. is a Senior Commissioning Agent, Energy Specialist and Senior Associate at iFactor.
 We sat down with Othon to learn more about an almost diplomat turned engineer.

 Q: During your career, you’ve worked on dozens of projects.
 What is your favorite part of the design process?